pulp/pulpcore/docs/installation/authentication.rst

 -----------------------------------------

 The internal users database is checked using the ``django.contrib.auth.backends.ModelBackend`` from Django.
-To disable checking a username and password against the internal users database, remote the ``django.contrib.auth.backends.ModelBackend`` from the ``AUTHENTICATION_BACKENDS`` setting in Pulp.
+To disable checking a username and password against the internal users database, remove the ``django.contrib.auth.backends.ModelBackend`` from the ``AUTHENTICATION_BACKENDS`` setting in Pulp.

 You can do this effectively, for example using a Python settings file::